 4. Connect to literature.

 What could be better than building a foundation for our kids to be lifelong vegetables consumers?
 Building a foundation for lifelong veggie eaters and avid book readers, of course.
 Anytime we can make a story come alive for kids is pure magic.
-Tap into that by reading books like Vegetables in Underwear by Jared Chapman and encouraging your kids to deck out their own veggie characters in their favorite bottom covers.
+Tap into that by reading books like Vegetables in Underwear by Jared Chapman.
+Also, encourage your kids to deck out their own veggie characters in their favorite bottom covers.
 Or try another personal favorite of ours, Sophie’s Squash, by Pat Zietlow Miller and Anne Wilsdorf.
-The little girl in this book treats her squash like a baby, taking it everywhere with her, tucking it in at night etc. After reading, you better believe we set to work creating a squash baby of our very own.
+The little girl in this book treats her squash like a baby.
+After reading, you better believe we set to work creating a squash baby of our very own.

 5. Develop math and science concepts.